Michanoku/odin-battleship/README.md

 **Properties:**

-- `gameboard`: A reference to the gameboard created by the gameboard module and associated with the player.
+- `gameboard`: A reference to the game board created by the game board module and associated with the player.
 - `name`: The players name.

 ### gameflow.js